awtrix/AWTRIX2.0-Controller/README.md

 # AWTRIX2.0-Controller

-Development of awtrix has been stopped.
+After 4 Years, development of awtrix has been stopped.
 Support is still available on discord https://discord.gg/cyBCpdx